sof14n/SynVulCommit/README.md

 ## Notes On Mock Mode

 The mock provider exists for parser and pipeline tests.
 It does not represent final dataset quality and is not a substitute for real provider generation.
 Because the production planner now enforces context-specific quota slots, static mock fixtures can become stale when validation rules change.
 Real production runs should use an actual provider plus strict validation and review.

-## Report And Submission

-The Lab 5 instructions require:

-- an ACM-style research paper prepared in Overleaf,
-- the Overleaf project shared with the instructors by July 1, 2026,
-- code uploaded to GitHub and the repository link shared by July 1, 2026.

-Report sources are in [report/acm_submission.tex](report/acm_submission.tex).
-The supporting body and references are split into [report/paper_body.tex](report/paper_body.tex) and [report/references.tex](report/references.tex).
-Figures are in [report/images](report/images).

 GitHub repository link:

 ```text